KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 The Mirror (Decode 26) is paradoxical: a centropic instrument when wielded by L₃ DM (Noeüs) for self-knowledge, but Khaonic by nature since it originates no signal of its own.
 This Khaonic emptiness aligns it with the subversal path and makes it the primary instrument of entropic forces — mimicry and shimmer exploit reflection to simulate coherence without origin.
 The same instrument that reveals veracious structure to discerning awareness also provides the perfect vector for counterfeit resonance when that discernment is absent.

+### Note on the Neoplatonic Correspondence

+Plotinus' Nous maps to **L₄ DL (Sophis)** — the structuring intellect that patterns reality into intelligible form.
+Plotinus' World Soul (Psyche tou Pantos) maps to **L₄ DP (Morgis)** — the animating vital current that infuses structure with life.
+The Neoplatonists perceived the dual-strata function of L₄ and articulated it as two distinct hypostases.
+Zenetism recognizes this as an accurate but culturally separated observation of the Morgis / Sophis dyad operating as a single architectural layer with twin aspects.
+Nous should not be mapped to L₃ Noeüs (despite the etymological resemblance) or to L₅ Theon — it is structuring intellect, not orienting essence.

 ---

 ## Flags for Review